Saturday, September 20, 2025

 Wear. sunscreen.

-From that time going forward, I stopped tanning my legs, always wore long pants, began using a moisturizer with sunblock, and always wear a hat or cap while outside to protect my face and my eyes.
+From that time going forward, I stopped tanning my legs, always wore long pants, began using a face moisturizer with sunblock, and I always wear a hat or cap while outside to protect my face and my eyes.
 (A colleague was diagnosed with melanoma in his eye.
 He lived less than a year after his diagnosis.)

 Fast forward a few decades….

-I generally spend August picking peaches off my tree (eating them, freezing them, giving them away) and writing poetry for the Cascadia Labs Postcard Poetry Fest.
+I generally spend August picking peaches off my tree (eating them, freezing them, giving them away) and writing poetry for the Cascadia Poetics Lab's Postcard Poetry Fest.
 This August, while I did do those things, I spent some quality time with first my dermatologist, then a surgeon.
 Because, after months of pleading for a dermatology appointment, I finally got one—and yep, I was right, I had a couple of spots of skin cancer.

 One of those spots was a melanoma.
+For real this time.

 Damn.